 4. Make sure you get the longest warranty on craftsmanship you can find.
 Make sure they will stand behind their custom boat covers.
 You also need to make sure the fabric you pick carries an excellent warranty (5 years or longer).
 You don't want to have your fabric rot in 3 years.
 Saving a few bucks on less expensive fabric just isn't worth it in the long run.

 5. Make sure snaps are bedded with exterior grade caulk or specialty washers when installed on your boat.
 This is very important.
 It will keep water from seeping in behind the snaps and damaging your boat.

-6. Make sure that if they use binding to bind the edges of the boat cover, that they use Sunbrella binding or one of the bindings made of a material that carries at least a 5 year warranty.
+6. Make sure that, if they use binding to bind the edges of the boat cover, they use Sunbrella binding or one of the bindings made of a material that carries at least a 5 year warranty.
 Vinyl binding will crack and rot before the fabric does.